flash62au/WiTcontroller/README.md

   - Able to activate routes
     - from their address
     - from the first 50 routes in the server list
-  - set/unset a multiplier for the rotary encoder
+  - Set/unset a multiplier for the rotary encoder
   - Power Track On/Off
   - Disconnect / Reconnect
-  - limited dealing with unexpected disconnects.
+  - Limited dealing with unexpected disconnects.
 It will throw you back to the WiThtottle Server selection screen.
   - Put ESP32 in deep sleep and restart it
   - Boundary between short and long DCC addresses can be configured in config_buttons.h
   - The default speed step (per encoder click) can be configured in config_buttons.h

 **ToDo:**
-- speed button repeat (i.e. hold the button down)
+- Speed button repeat (i.e. hold the button down)
-- deal with unexpected disconnects better
+- Deal with unexpected disconnects better
   - automatic attempt to reconnect
-- functions are currently only sent to the earliest selected loco
+- Functions are currently only sent to the earliest selected loco
-- change facing of a loco in consist
+- ability to change facing of a loco in consist
-- keep a list of ip addresses and ports if mDNS doesn't provide any
+- Keep a list of ip addresses and ports if mDNS doesn't provide any
-- remember (for the current session only) recently selected locos
+- Remember (for the current session only) recently selected locos
-- restructure the '9' menu item.
+- Restructure the '9' menu item.

 ### Command menu:
 - 0-9 keys = pressing these directly will do whatever you has been preset in the sketch for them to do  (see \# below)